dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 It is an error to call an expression whose type is potentially nullable and not `dynamic`.

-It is an error for a top level variable, static field, or instance field with no static initializer to have a potentially nullable type unless the variable or field is marked with the `lazy` modifier.
+It is an error for an instance field with no static initializer to have a potentially nullable type unless the variable or field is marked with the `lazy` modifier.

 It is an error if a local variable that is potentially non-nullable and is not marked `lazy` is used before it is definitely assigned (see Definite Assignment